huntdatacenter/docs/docs/coordination/roles.md

 Our main intention with the roles is to unify activities and simplify knowledge transfers across labs under the same data space.

-We also aim to use the roles to simplify knowledge transfers between coordinators within our community, and to structure feedback on our future development in the [coordinator tings](/tingweek/).
-And last, we want to use the experience to advocate for the importance of scientific coordinators in high-impact data-driven science.
+Our goal is also to use the roles to ease knowledge transfers between coordinators within our community, to structure feedback on our [administrative development](/tingweek/#coordinator-ting), and to use the experience to jointly champion the importance of well functioning scientific coordination in high-impact data-driven science.

 ### Compliance coordinator